Overview

 • An understanding of what is meant by radicalisation such as attempts by individuals or groups to convince others to adopt extreme views and potentially engage in unlawful activities.

-• Differences between extremism and terrorism i.e. not all extremists are terrorists – extremism is having views or thoughts; terrorism requires use or threat of intimidating action.
+• Differences between extremism and terrorism i.e. not all extremists are terrorists – extremism is having extreme views or thoughts; terrorism requires use or threat of intimidating action.

 • Examples of what an extremist group might do could involve breaking the law: bullying, threatening, and/or intimidating someone because they don't share the same belief/views, causing damage to property to get a political viewpoint across.